yshnb/php-monadic/README.md

 # php-monadic

-library for monad pattern in PHP
+library for monad pattern in PHP.

 ## type